Silo: Bag filling

-Silo bags are filled using a traveling sled driven from the PTO of a tractor left in neutral and which is gradually pushed forward as the bag is filled.
+Silo bags are filled using a traveling sled driven from the PTO of a tractor left in neutral which is gradually pushed forward as the bag is filled.
 The steering of the tractor controls the direction of bag placement as it fills, but bags are normally laid in a straight line.

 The bag is loaded using the same forage harvesting methods as the tower, but the forage wagon must be moved progressively forward with the bag loader.
-The loader uses an array of rotating cam-shaped spiraled teeth associated with a large comb-shaped tines to push forage into the bag.
+The loader uses an array of rotating cam-shaped spiraled teeth associated with large comb-shaped tines to push forage into the bag.
 The forage is pushed in through a large opening, and as the teeth rotate back out, they pass between the comb tines.
 The cam-shaped auger teeth essentially wipe the forage off using the steel tines, keeping the forage in the bag.

 Before filling begins, the entire bag is placed onto the loader as a bunched-up tube folded back on itself in many layers to form a thick pile of plastic.
 Because the plastic is minimally elastic, the loader mechanism filling chute is slightly smaller than the final size of the bag, to accommodate this stack of plastic around the mouth of the loader.
 The plastic slowly unfurls itself around the edges of the loader as the tube is filled.

 The contents of the silo bag are under pressure as it is filled, with the pressure controlled by a large brake shoe pressure regulator, holding back two large winch drums on either side of the loader.
 Cables from the drum extend to the rear of the bag where a large mesh basket holds the rear end of the bag shut.

 To prevent molding and to assure an airtight seal during fermentation, the ends of the silo bag tube are gathered, folded, and tied shut to prevent oxygen from entering the bag.
 Removal of the bag loader can be hazardous to bystanders since the pressure must be released and the rear end allowed to collapse onto the ground.